Abhinavnair13/Computer-Networks-Oneshot/5. Protocols/telnet_protocol.md

 # Telnet Protocol
 - **Purpose**: Provides remote access to devices using a command-line interface.
+It allows users to connect to a remote computer or server and execute commands as if they were directly accessing it via a terminal.
+Telnet operates over TCP
 - **Port**: 23.
 - **How it works**: Telnet sends data in plain text, which makes it insecure.
 It is largely replaced by SSH for secure communication.